mariovagomarzal/dotfiles/README.md

 In general, the process does the following:

 1. Install the Homebrew package manager (if not installed).
+2. With Homebrew, install all the specified packages and casks.
+3. Symlink all the specified dotfiles to its corresponding location.
+4. Run some commands to finish configuring the machine.
+In this step, sudo permissions may be required.

 ## Packages and configurations